CodeYourFuture/syllabus-archive/js-core/lesson3.md

 The unit testing framework we are trying to day is called [Jest](https://facebook.github.io/jest/).
 It's created by Facebook and useful for all kinds of unit testing (especially testing React, which we will do in a later lesson).

 Look into your `jest/` folder.
-You will find two files there, `sum.js` and `sum.test.js`.
+You will find a file there, `sum.test.js`.
 The suffix `.test.js` tells Jest that this file contains tests it should execute.
 To execute the test, run the following command in your terminal:

 ```sh
 npm test
 ```

-This command runs the test in `sum.test.js`, which tests the `sum()` function exported by `sum.js`.
+This command runs the test in `sum.test.js`, which tests the `sum()` function.
 You can see the test output and the fact that the test passed.

 Tests cases in Jest have the following structure: